CHOOSE A DEPARTMENT BELOW:

 9th

-Prerequisites: A minimum 3.25 unweighted cumulative GPA, final grade of 92 in English 8 or 87 in Honors English 8, and departmental approval.
+Prerequisites: Final grade of 92 in English 8 or 87 in Honors English 8, and departmental approval.

 Description: The Ninth Grade Honors English course is a comprehensive course that explores the interconnected worlds of writing and literature.
 This course focuses on refining a strong foundation in literary and rhetorical analysis, vocabulary, literary and academic writing in preparation for a rigorous course of study.
 In addition, this course emphasizes effective speaking, listening and language skills.
 The accelerated pace of reading and writing and the expected depth analysis allows for additional required essays and projects.
 In addition to an MLA style argumentative research paper included in the spring semester, students will have a variety of different writing opportunities to develop a sense of personal style and tone.